-One of the tiny details you never think about on your trip are your shower essentials.
-Sure you obsess over downsizing your beauty products and toiletries but what about your loofah or other cleansing items?
-Take a look at my round up of the best shower items to take on your travels!
+One of the tiny details you never think about on your trip is your shower essentials.
+Sure, you probably obsess over downsizing your beauty products and toiletries, but what about your loofah or other cleansing items?
+Take a look at my round up of the best items to take on your travels!

 Travel-Friendly Shower Essentials

-This may sound like a random topic, but one of the small details that confused me on my first trip abroad to Europe was: what’s the most convenient “loofah” to bring on my trip?
+This may sound random, but one of the small details that confused me on my first trip to Europe was what bath accessories to bring.

-The reason why this was a small issue was because I was going to be visiting multiple destinations in under two weeks and would only be staying in each place for one-two nights.
-I didn’t want to have to pack a wet loofah in my bag.
+The reason why this was an issue is because I planned on visiting multiple destinations in under two weeks and would only stay in each place for one or two nights.
+I didn’t want to have to repack a wet loofah in my bag every time.

-After all, the friend that I was traveling with brought a small face towel, which never dried.
+The friend that I was traveling with brought a small face towel, which never dried.
 Needless to say, that was a big mistake.

-So I did some research.
-Some people suggested that the most efficient shower item was an exfoliating glove.
-Others recommended to skip it it all together and use a bar of soap.
+So, I did some research.
+Some people suggested that the most efficient item to bring was a quick dry travel washcloth.
+Others recommended I just skip it altogether and use a bar of soap and my hands.

-I’ve now been traveling for over eight years long-term and I thought I’d put together a list of shower essentials that I’ve found most useful:
+I’ve now been traveling for over nine years and thought I’d put together a list of shower essentials that I’ve found most useful on my adventures.

-While a regular size loofah probably wouldn’t take up too much space, a travel-size option is best to keep your belongings to a minimum.
-If you use a backpack as a personal item then you can easily attach it to the outside and allow it to air dry on the go.
+While a large option probably wouldn’t take up too much space, a smaller travel loofah is best for keeping your belongings to a minimum.
+If you use a backpack as a personal item, then you can easily attach it to the outside and allow it to air dry while on the go.

-I took their advice only to find out that it look a long time to dry so it wasn’t the choice for me.
-However, if you’re staying in one place for an extended period of time and prefer to solid soap then you might like to use a shower glove.
+I took their advice only and gave the gloves a try, but they took a long time to dry, so they weren’t my preferred choice in the end.
+However, if you’re staying in one place for a long time and prefer to use solid soap, then you might like these.

-I really like traveling with one of these when I’m going to be in an extremely hot, humid, and/or dusty destination.
-Not only is it very thin and doesn’t add much space or weight to your bag, but you can guarantee you won’t feel grimy and gross after a sweaty day sightseeing.
+I like traveling with a Botanic Touch loofah when I’m going to be in an extremely hot, humid, and/or dusty destination.
+Not only is it thin, but it also doesn’t add much weight to your bag, and you won’t feel grimy and gross after a sweaty day of sightseeing.

 Here are a few more tips on how to stay sweat-free when you’re traveling!

 Traveling to dusty destinations such as Vietnam and India or planning on doing a safari adventure in Africa?
 Prepare to tackle dirty feet with a foot scrubber like this one by Mr. Pumice.
-I cut mine in half so it takes up less space and I get more use out of it.
-It’s featherlight so it doesn’t add any weight to my bag, too.
+I cut mine in half so it takes up less space, and I get double the use out of it.
+It’s also featherlight so it doesn’t add any weight to my bag.

-I love using these because not only do they keep your feet soft by removing dead and dry skin cells but they also help me feel cleaner when I’m traveling.
-My feet love sandals so this item is a must!
+I love these bars – not only do they keep my feet soft by removing dead, dry skin cells but they also help me feel cleaner overall.
+My feet love to be in sandals, so this item is a must!

 Here are a few more of my grooming essentials!

-No. NO. NOOO.
-Please don’t travel with a full-size regular towel ever.
-They’re bulky, space wasters, and take forever to dry.
-NOT travel-friendly at all especially when you’re moving from place to place every other day.
+Don’t pack a full-size towel, ever!
+They’re bulky space wasters and are NOT travel-friendly at all, especially when you’re moving from place to place frequently.

-You won’t believe how many times I’ve seen travelers lugging around damp towels and not only are they not efficient when drying off in the shower, they get stinky.
+You won’t believe how many times I’ve seen travelers lugging around big, damp towels—not only are they not efficient for drying off, they get stinky.
 Plus, they’re pretty gross when shoved in with all your clean stuff.

-The solution is to use a travel towel.
-This is ALWAYS in my suitcase because even if none of the above scenarios apply I can use it as a hair towel or to dry off on the beach (I personally prefer it against my wet skin to a sarong.
+I ALWAYS have a travel towel in my suitcase.
+Even if none of the above scenarios apply, I can use it to wrap my hair or dry off on the beach.
+I prefer it against my wet skin to a sarong.
 If you get one, don’t plan to wrap it around your entire body—they aren’t very large.

-Alternatively, a Turkish towel is a stylish option for female travelers.
+A Turkish towel is also a stylish option for female travelers.

-Take a look at the best beach towels for travel.
+Take a look at our best beach towels for travel.
 Hardly any suitcase space required!

-It was particularly helpful when I was on my round-the-world backpacking trip and stayed at only budget guesthouses or hostels.
-They hardly ever provided towels so it was nice to have a small one for my hair in addition to my travel towel.
+It was particularly helpful when I was on my round-the-world backpacking trip and stayed at budget guesthouses or hostels, which hardly ever provide towels.
+It’s also great for home use.

 Take a look at this list of other luggage organizers!